cedexis/radar-runner/Apple/README.md

  * Run the program.
 You are done.

-`cedexis.start` may be called repeatedly.
-Every time you call this a new probing session will run.
-There's no need to destroy the Cedexis instance.
-Be aware that there is a waiting period between sessions (currently 1 minute, subject to change).

-`cedexis.impact` will log impact events.
-Your Cedexis support contact can help you determine what to log with this.

-`cedexis.didReceiveMemoryWarning` will free up all but a few bytes of memory.
-Note that after calling this there is startup cost the next time `start` is called.

 ### Objective-C

 Step by step guide for Xcode 8 and Swift.
 We'll create the simplest possible